Instructional Staff Role

 Yale Young African Scholars (YYAS) is hiring instructional staff to teach, mentor, and supervise high school students in one or two sessions of our academic enrichment and leadership program for secondary school students from Africa.

-YYAS will host a six-day virtual session in from 18 – 23 July 2024 and a 10-day residential session from 12 – 21 August 2024 in Zimbabwe.
+YYAS will host a six-day virtual session in from 16 - 21 July 2026 and a 9-day residential session from 8 – 16 August 2026 in Nairobi, Kenya.
 Preferred candidates include graduate or undergraduate students with a desire to teach online and/or in-person and a passion for working cooperatively with others.

 Ideal candidates will have a passion for teaching, mentoring, and inspiring talented African high school students, and are willing to work collaboratively to create a successful and memorable program.